Breuch-tz/OnlineShop/README.md

 # OnlineShop
-replace in xampp
-folder: htdocs with OnlineShop-master an rename it to htdocs
+replace in xampp > folder: htdocs with OnlineShop-master an rename it to htdocs;

-go to http://localhost/phpmyadmin > new database > name it produktliste > import the extracted zip(produktliste.sql.zip)
+go to http://localhost/phpmyadmin > new database > name it produktliste > import the extracted zip(produktliste.sql.zip);
-go to produktliste > produkte > structure > edit the ID row > turn on A_I > safe it
+go to produktliste > produkte > structure > edit the ID row > turn on A_I > safe it;

-search : http://localhost/projekt/Liste/index.html  to add new products search : http://localhost/projekt/Website/seiten/home/home.html to view what yo added
+search : http://localhost/projekt/Liste/index.html  to add new products; search : http://localhost/projekt/Website/seiten/home/home.html to view what yo added;